Faculty of Health and Social Care

 Full Time Level 2 Course

-Minimum of 4 GCSEs at grade D/3 including English and Maths or a vocational qualification Level 1, plus GCSE grade D/3 in both English and Maths.
+Minimum of 4 GCSEs at grade D/3 including English and Maths or a vocational qualification Level 1 in the chosen subject, plus GCSE grade D/3 in both English and Maths.

 English & Maths Functional Skills Level 1 will be accepted as an alternative to GCSEs.